istio/community/WORKING-GROUPS.md

 Once you've done that, head to the [Community Drive](https://drive.google.com/drive/folders/0ADmbrU7ueGOUUk9PVA) and behold all the docs.

-Currently all working groups share a weekly meeting, on Wednesdays at 9:00 AM PST.
-The meeting can be joined with [this](meet.google.com/qza-pfbq-wne) link, and the notes can be found [here](https://docs.google.com/document/d/1wsa06GGiq1LEGwhkiPP0FKIZJqdAiue-VeBonWAzAyk/edit).
-We also have a special meeting for working on Ambient Mesh, Wednesdays at 10:00 AM PST, which you can [join](https://meet.google.com/isd-coss-xon?hs=122&authuser=1) and [read](https://docs.google.com/document/d/1SMlwliEnthgq7r2PjpLl1kCq3t8rAMbgu6r_lDAXJ0w/edit#heading=h.o8pz6aqnzzgk) about.

 The current working groups are:

 | Group | Design Docs | Discussion Forum | Slack Channel | Description